“Farm-to-table” is a phrase that gets thrown around a lot, and over time, it has come to mean different things for different people.

 But it is not all about individual consumers.

 It also represents a relationship between a farm and a restaurant, and many restaurants are now striking relationships with farmers to buy directly from them.
 The restaurants benefit by having a constant supply of quality and fresh food whose provenance they are well aware of.
-The farmers, on the other hand, are assured that their produce has a ready market.
+The farmers, on the other hand, are assured that their product has a ready market.

 In turn, we end up preserving more sustainable land that doesn’t have to be sold off for development.